 Mumbai Dabbawalas are a group of people who carry freshly prepared food from customer’s home or sometimes from a caterer in lunch-boxes and then deliver those to their offices by lunch time.
 These lunch-boxes are then collected and sent back either the same day or next day.
-You can easily recognize these dabbawalas in huge crowd as they wear plain white cotton attire with a Gandhi cap and carry a number of lunchboxes.
+These dabbawalas in huge crowd as they wear plain white cotton attire with a Gandhi cap and carry a number of lunchboxes.
 In order to deliver these dabbas on time, they rely heavily on trains and bicycles for commuting.

 Mumbai Dabbawalas have become so much famous that recently a movie named “The Lunchbox” was released in India.
 A documentary has also been made on them based on the theme of Dabba Delivery System.
-Their popularity is not only limited to India, but it is worldwide.
 Their excellence in the operations made them favorite among Prince Charles and Richard Branson of Virgin Atlantic.
 Prince Charles even invited them to their wedding which was held in London on 9th April 2005.
-Many university delegates also visit them from time to time.
-These dabbawalas are also invited to many top management schools in India to give guest lectures so that they can tell the students about their wonderful management skills.